 completes either Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, or Form H6516, Community First Choice Assessment;

-completes the Medical Necessity and Level of Care (MN/LOC) Assessment, using Service Group 19, and submits the form to the Long Term Care Online Portal (Note: The initial MN/LOC may not be submitted earlier than 120 days prior to the member's 21st birthday, unless the member is designated as having high needs status, as described in Appendix XIV, Determination of High Needs Status for the STAR+PLUS HCBS Program, in which case the MN/LOC may be submitted up to 180 days prior to the member’s 21st birthday);
+completes the Medical Necessity and Level of Care (MN/LOC) Assessment, using Service Group 19, and submits the form to the Long Term Care (LTC) Online Portal (Note: The initial MN/LOC may not be submitted earlier than 120 days prior to the member's 21st birthday, unless the member is designated as having high needs status, as described in Appendix XIV, Determination of High Needs Status for the STAR+PLUS HCBS Program, in which case the MN/LOC may be submitted up to 180 days prior to the member’s 21st birthday);

 makes a referral to a Local Intellectual and Developmental Disability Authority (LIDDA), for members who may have an intellectual disability or developmental disability, so the LIDDA can complete the necessary assessments used to determine whether the member meets the intermediate care facility for individuals with an intellectual disability or related conditions (ICF/IID) level of care necessary to qualify for Community First Choice (CFC);

-completes Form H1700-1, Individual Service Plan — (Pg.
-1), and Form H1700-2, Individual Service Plan — SPW (Pg.
+completes Form H1700-1, Individual Service Plan (Pg.
+1), and Form H1700-2, Individual Service Plan (Pg.
 2), according to STAR+PLUS HCBS program eligibility referenced in Section 3421.6 that follows;

 posts Form H1700-1 and Form H1700-2 to TxMedCentral in the MCO's XXXISP folder, using the appropriate naming convention.
 An approved MN/LOC must be received before posting Form H1700-1, if the member has a need for the STAR+PLUS HCBS program;